 How to protect your mental health in a crisis

-Situations such as the COVID-19 pandemic can be overwhelming for entrepreneurs, with so much that's unpredictable and uncontrollable.
-So, how can business owners protect their mental health in a crisis and maintain, or restore, a sense of personal balance?
+Crisis situations can be overwhelming for entrepreneurs, with so much that's unpredictable and uncontrollable.
+How can business owners protect their mental health in a crisis and maintain, or restore, a sense of personal balance?

-Clinical psychologist and CEO/founder of MyWorkplaceHealth Dr. Joti Samra (R.Psych.) recommends six key practices to help entrepreneurs protect their mental wellbeing in the coronavirus era.
+Clinical psychologist and CEO/founder of MyWorkplaceHealth Dr. Joti Samra (R.Psych.) recommends six key practices to help entrepreneurs protect their mental wellbeing in periods of crisis.

 1. Take control where you can